ramiejleh/Advanced-Lane-Finding/writeup_template.md

 #### 5. Calculating the radius of curvature of the lane and the position of the vehicle with respect to center.

-I defined a function in the 7th code cell `measure_curvature_real()` to measure the curvature.
+I defined a function in the 8th code cell `measure_curvature_real()` to measure the curvature.
-First i define conversions in x and y from pixels space to meters Then i search around the discovered lane using the `search_around_poly()` function, which is defined in the 6th code cell.
-Then i define y-value where we want radius of curvature to be the maximum y-value, corresponding to the bottom of the image.
+First i define conversions in x and y from pixels space to meters Then i define y-value where we want radius of curvature to be the maximum y-value, corresponding to the bottom of the image.
 Lastly i calculate the R_curve (radius of curvature).

 #### 6. An example final image output that previews the full pipeline.

-I implemented this step in lines 23 through 55 in the 7th code cell.
+I implemented this step in the 9th code cell.
 Here is an example of my result on a test image:

 ![Result Image][image8]